-Eva's Village Founder, Reverend Monsignor Vincent E. Puma (1926-2012), served as a community leader and public servant dedicated to bringing dignity to the hungry, homeless, and addicted in Paterson and surrounding areas.
+Eva's Village Founder, Reverend Monsignor Vincent E. Puma (1926-2012), served as a community leader and public servant dedicated to bringing dignity to the hungry, homeless, and addicted in Paterson and North Jersey.
 In 1982, Msgr.
-Puma founded Eva's Kitchen, followed by the sheltering, substance abuse treatment and medical programs that fulfilled his vision of an entire village dedicated to helping people find a way out of poverty.
-Through his efforts, the many programs at Eva's Village have made it a uniquely comprehensive anti-poverty organization in the state of New Jersey.
+Puma founded Eva's Kitchen, followed by the sheltering, substance abuse treatment, and medical programs that fulfilled his vision of an entire village dedicated to helping people find a way out of poverty.
+Through his efforts, the many programs Eva's Village offers have made it a uniquely comprehensive organization dedicated to offering a variety of programs and services, including a Community Kitchen, temporary shelter, and treatment for substance use disorder for people in New Jersey.

 In addition to founding Eva's Village and serving as its first director, Msgr.
 Puma served in several civic and religious leadership capacities, including Director of the Cuban Relief Program from 1961-1965; Director of the Spanish Apostolate for the Diocese of Paterson from 1964-1971; and Chairman of Paterson United Against Drug Abuse.

 A graduate of Seton Hall Preparatory School, South Orange, NJ and St. Charles College, Catonsville, MD, he attended St. Mary's Seminary and Immaculate Conception Seminary, Baltimore, MD.
 He obtained a Master's degree from Drew University, Madison, NJ, and was a licensed therapist with an Ed.S. from Seton Hall University, South Orange, NJ.
 Msgr.
 Puma was named Papal Chamberlain in 1963 (Monsignor) and Prelate of Honor in 1980 (Right Reverend Monsignor).